 A definitive diagnosis of Alzheimer's disease (AD) requires histopathologic examination which is rarely done.
-What tests will the nurse expect to be ordered to rule out other disorders?
+Which tests will the nurse expect to be ordered to rule out other disorders?

 • While laboratory tests are not helpful in confirming a diagnosis of AD, some tests are indicated to exclude contributing secondary causes.

 • The DSM-5 recommends MRI of the brain to rule out cerebrovascular disease, chronic subdural hematoma, cerebral neoplasm, and regional brain atrophy suggesting dementia.

 • Positron emission tomography (PET) scan measures the metabolic activity of the cerebral cortex and may help confirm

 • Vitamin B12 deficiency can cause reversible memory and attention problems.